TobyCeballos/odin_docs/docs/miscellaneous/customize-form.md

 :::warning Reload App

-After customizing a form you must reload Frappe Books to view the added fields in the forms.
+After customizing a form you must reload OdinPOS to view the added fields in the forms.
 :::